sofwerx/sqan/readme.md

  - Server/Client connections typically occur rapidly with the mesh forming often in under 3 seconds
  - Mesh tends to perform fairly well with high bandwidth traffic like video to include supporting one hop between producer and consumer or in supporting more than one producer
  - Stability problems appear to be mostly addressed
+ - Mesh reforms automatically
  - All connected devices must be within the same WiFi Direct network (i.e. there is one hub and many spokes).
 Spokes communicate with each other relatively seemlessly but are still dependant on connection to the same hub (which may be reassigned over time)
 _** WiFi Direct is the highest performing mesh so far for high bandwidth applications**_

 ### Augmenting WiFi Aware and Direct

-Since only Nearby Connections organically uses both WiFi and Bluetooth, a seperate Bluetooth capability has been built out for WiFi Aware and WiFi Direct meshes.
+Since only Nearby Connections organically uses both WiFi and Bluetooth, a separate Bluetooth capability has been built out for WiFi Aware and WiFi Direct meshes.
 The intent of this Bluetooth connectivity is to provide another, sometimes redundant mesh to enhance overall up time and to help bridge information between meshes when the WiFi Hub/Spoke models have to (either due to proximity or size) form multiple Hub/Spoke clusters.
 Currently, as both WiFi Aware and WiFi Direct are in testing, the Bluetooth mesh normally assigned to support these two approaches has been disabled.

 ### Bluetooth